shiahalan/req-dep-graph-76887568/README.md

 - How to parse text files
 - Examples of parsing text files
 - How to strip line buffers from fget
-- Autocomplete code feature for effiency
+- Autocomplete code feature for efficiency
+- Autocomplete comments for efficiency